What Are the Odds Your City Gets Overrun by Tourists This Summer?

 What we measured: The probability that a US destination will be noticeably overcrowded for the average visitor during peak summer 2026 (June, July, August).

-Four pillars: Peak tourist-to-resident ratio (40%) · YoY arrival growth (25%) · Forward search demand (20%) · Short-term rental density (15%).
+Four pillars: Peak tourist-to-resident ratio (40%) · year-on-year arrival growth (25%) · Forward search demand (20%) · Short-term rental density (15%).
 Each pillar z-scored, capped at ±3, weighted, and normalised to a 0–100 index.

 Sources